 While browsing the internet for potential opportunities, I came across an innovative series of design competitions.
-The simple format and democratic transparency of the Spontaneous Architecture project, run as a collaborative experiment between Pre Office, GSAPP’s Studio X, and Good Magazine, aims to maximize the potential for the form of the architectural design competition to provoke discussion, debate, and new ideas.
-This freedom is achieved, perversely, through the use of a highly restricted competition format; each contestant has only a single 8.5″ x 11″ sheet of paper with which to show the world his or her ideas.
+The simple format and democratic transparency of the Spontaneous Architecture project, run as a collaborative experiment between Pre Office, GSAPP’s Studio X, and Good Magazine, aims to explore new ways for the architectural design competition to generate discussion, debate, ideas.
+That freedom is achieved, perversely, through the use of a restricted competition format; each contestant has only a single 8.5″ x 11″ sheet of paper with which to show the world his or her ideas.
 That minimal format, combined with the contest’s quick timetable and low $5 entry fee, encourages risk-taking and innovation among the competitors.
 As a result, each month’s entries can often be highly abstract and experimental …

 … or theoretical:

 This proposal, for the US/Mexican border, provokes the following question in its descriptive text: “What is a border?
 Conceptually, it’s a line, separating one side from another.
 But in architecture a line always gets a thickness.”

 Other contestants may take the alternate approach of honing their message through simplicity.
 The results often resemble the visual equivalent of a one-liner, albeit ones with powerful impact: